The Ultimate Guide To E-Commerce SEO

 It helps visitors determine if they want to click through to view the content by giving them a brief preview/overview of the content on your page.

-Besides including relevant keywords in the meta description of each product page, you can also add phrases such as “Free Shipping” or “Price Match Guarantee” to maximize the click-through rate (CTR.)
+You can also add phrases such as “Free Shipping” or “Price Match Guarantee” to maximize the click-through rate (CTR.)

 Higher CTR signals relevance to search engines and helps indirectly to increase organic rankings.